mmaro/odoo-crm-slack/README.md

 ## Why You Need It

-This module will send a notification to a Slack channel (Desktop/Mobile) so that you reply your leads in time.
+This module will send a notification to a Slack channel (Desktop/Mobile), so that you reply to your leads on time.

 ## Dependencies